IainNZ/OldPersonalSite/_posts/2014-02-22-julia-unicode.markdown

 > There are situations when you want to construct a string or use string semantics, but the behavior of the standard string construct is not quite what is needed.
 For these kinds of situations, Julia provides non-standard string literals.
 A non-standard string literal looks like a regular double-quoted string literal, but is immediately prefixed by an identifier, and doesn’t behave quite like a normal string literal.
 Regular expressions, as described below, are one example of a non-standard string literal.

 A regular expression in Julia looks like this: ``r"^\s*(?:#|$)"``.
-You can define your own non-standard string literals using macros, and if you use Unicdoe...
+You can define your own non-standard string literals using macros, and if you use Unicode...
 For example, consider the following macros:

 {% highlight julia %}